Ways to Cut Grocery Costs

 7. Use a vacuum sealer

-Freezing meats and prepared food in freezer-safe bags can extend its life and shave money off your grocery bill.
-To make foods last even longer, you may want to invest in a food vacuum sealer.
-It can set you back anywhere from $25 to $200, but it does mean you can buy bulk meat or produce, cut it up, seal it and have it for the future.
-Air that’s left in freezer bags is what causes freezer burn.
+Freezing meats and prepared foods in freezer-safe bags can extend their shelf life and reduce your grocery bill.
+To extend food shelf life, consider investing in a food vacuum sealer.
+It can cost anywhere from $25 to $200, but it lets you buy bulk meat or produce, cut it up, seal it, and store it for later.
+Air trapped in freezer bags causes freezer burn.
 With a vacuum sealer, you remove the excess air.
-That preserves the flavor and quality of the meat for longer.
+That preserves the meat’s flavor and quality for longer.

 8. Cook in Bulk

 Perhaps double or triple your recipes.
-By cooking in bulk you can take advantage of sales and reduce food waste.
-Freezing the leftovers for later gives you quick ready meals or lunches that will help you resist the urge to go out for food.
+By cooking in bulk, you can take advantage of sales and reduce food waste.
+Freezing leftovers for later provides quick, ready meals or lunches that help you resist the urge to go out for food.

-Use your crockpot or dutch oven to make your own pot of chili, chicken pot pie soup, or navy bean soup.
-For example, one night could be chili and cornbread and then you could use the chili another night for a baked potato with chili.
+Use your crockpot or Dutch oven to make your own pot of chili, chicken pot pie soup, or navy bean soup.
+For example, one night could be chili and cornbread, and then you could use the chili the next night on a baked potato.

 9. Use Meat as a Condiment, not the Star

 There’s no way around it.
-Meat is expensive and is continuing to increase in cost.
+Meat is expensive and continues to increase in price.
 Limit your meals where meat is the star of the dish (grilled steak, baked chicken breasts, even curries where meat is the only ingredient) to once every week or two.
-On a regular basis use recipes where meat is used more as a condiment, or just one of many ingredients.
+On a regular basis, use recipes in which meat is used more as a condiment or one of many ingredients.

-Think of meals like stir-fries, fajitas, salads, soups, burritos, casseroles, and sheet pan dinners, where you can cut back on the meat and replace it with more veggies or beans.
+Consider meals such as stir-fries, fajitas, salads, soups, burritos, casseroles, and sheet-pan dinners, where you can reduce meat and replace it with more vegetables or beans.
 Cheaper and better for you!

-Consider even making at least one dinner each night meatless each week.
+Consider making at least one meatless dinner each week.

 10. Consider applying for Meals on Wheels if you’re over age 60 and struggling with buying food.